samuellee101/Quadrupedal-Robot-Senior-Design-Project/README.md

+# Quadrupedal Robot with the aim of Obstacle Avoidance using Artificial Intelligence
-# UTRGV - University of Texas Rio Grande Valley
+UTRGV - University of Texas Rio Grande Valley
-Repository for code, instructions, any files/folders related to the 2023 Spring quadrupedal robot final project.

 Hello, my name is Samuel Lee, and together with my fellow teammmates Ryunghoon Ahn, and Christopher Valdes, we aimed to have a quadrupedal robot walking by the end of our senior design project.

 The quadrupedal robot was built using a combination of 3D printed parts using UTRGV's engineering building print labs, servos/wires/Jetson Nano purchased online, and was constructed in the Artificial Intelligence lab at UTRGV.

+Ryunghoon Ahn was responsible for the physical construction of the robot.
+This includes soldering/screwing parts and ordering electrical parts online.

 The file 'gazebo/spot_mini_mini' has work that Christopher and Ryunghoon did in order to make the robot run in simulations.